LinusCrugnola/Notes/OOP_C++.md

 ### Maskage:
 It is possible to mask the methods of a super-class so only some of the base-classes can use the method.
 For this purpose, we can just adapt the definition of the function in a base-class.
 If we specify a specialized method for one (sub-) class, the other classes at the same level still use the general method of the super-class.
 Even if it is possible, it is not recommended to mask attributes due to confusion.
-Meanwhile for methods this is a very common practice!<br>
+Meanwhile for methods this is a common practice!<br>
 It is also possible to use the general method with a class for which a specialized method is defined:
 ```cpp
 BaseClass::methodName(int bar); // Calls general method